LeaderNess · IFS Inner Work

 Emergency Blocker • Withdrawal

-Core wound: connection is source of pain — alone is the only safe place
+What drives it: connection is source of pain — alone is the only safe place

 “I isolate when I’m hurt.
 Being alone is painful but safer than being rejected again.”